kejunxia/AndroidMvc/documents/sites/Site-MarkDown.md

 To use it as a traditional **MVVM** or an Ajax like MVVM is totally depending on how the events are designed.
 For example, we can define only one event for a controller called EventC2V.OnModelUpdate and whenever the controller updates the model it raise this event.
 In this way, it's exactly the same as the traditional **MVVM** pattern.
 Also we can divide the update of model into more granular events, then it's like Ajax in web app and the earlier approach is like to refresh the whole page whenever there is a model update.

+AndroidMvc is event driven.
+To isolate events between different layers, there are 3 event buses pre-setup in the framework:

+- **EventBusC2V** (Controllers to Views): One way event bus routing events from controllers to views.
+Events sent to views will be guaranteed to be run on Android UI thread by the framework.
+- **EventBusC2C** (Controllers to Controllers): Routes events among controllers.
+Events will be received on the same thread who send them.
+- **EventBusV2V** (Views to views): Routes events among views.
+Events will be received on the same thread who send them.
+-
 ## Using AndroidMvc

 Let's take a simple app counting number as an example.
 The counter app has two navigation locations: